 Look, have a nice day will ya?

-You too, says he, but neither of us is smiling.
+But neither of us is smiling.

 Such a long queue for Eggslut, I have to see what’s on the menu.